 Pelvic inflammatory disease (PID)

 Pelvic inflammatory disease (PID) is an infection of the female reproductive organs.
-It usually occurs when sexually transmitted bacteria spread from your vagina to your uterus, fallopian tubes or ovaries.
+It most often occurs when sexually transmitted bacteria spread from your vagina to your uterus, fallopian tubes or ovaries.

-Pelvic inflammatory disease is an infection of the fallopian tubes, ovaries, uterus and cervix.
-Untreated pelvic inflammatory disease may cause scar tissue and collections of infected fluid (abscesses) to develop in your fallopian tubes and damage your reproductive organs.
+Pelvic inflammatory disease (PID) is an infection of one or more of the upper reproductive organs, including the uterus, fallopian tubes and ovaries.
+Untreated PID can cause scar tissue and pockets of infected fluid (abscesses) to develop in the reproductive tract, which can cause permanent damage.

-- Abnormal uterine bleeding, especially during or after intercourse, or between menstrual cycles
+- Unusual bleeding from the vagina, especially during or after sex, or between periods

 - Fever, sometimes with chills

 See your health care provider or seek urgent medical care if you experience: